Shake N Wake

 How do we start our camp each day?
 Each morning all the staff and campers meet in the main auditorium to kick off the day with music, singing, dancing, games, special teaching and instruction for the events of the day.
 Shake N Wake, guaranteed to kick off the day in the right way.

-We believe that offering STEM on Monday and Wednesday afternoons will support our mission of investing in the minds of young children through fun and rewarding activities.
-STEM is a curriculum based on the idea of educating students in four specific disciplines — science, technology, engineering and mathematics — in an interdisciplinary and applied approach.
+We believe that offering STEAM on Monday and Wednesday afternoons will support our mission of investing in the minds of young children through fun and rewarding activities.
+STEAM is a curriculum based on the idea of educating students in four specific disciplines — science, technology, engineering, art, and mathematics — in an interdisciplinary and applied approach.

 Imagine young children having an opportunity to learn how all truth is God’s truth.
 Imagine